matrix-org/matrix-js-sdk/README.md

 Ensure you have the latest LTS version of Node.js installed.

-This SDK targets Node 12 for compatibility, which translates to ES6.
-If you're using a bundler like webpack you'll likely have to transpile dependencies, including this SDK, to match your target browsers.

 Using `yarn` instead of `npm` is recommended.
 Please see the Yarn [install guide](https://classic.yarnpkg.com/en/docs/install) if you do not have it already.